labarilem/notes/notes/building-microservices/deployment.md

 #### Vagrant

 A deployment platform usually employed for development and testing.
-It allows to define instructions about how to setup and configure VMs.
+It allows us to define instructions about how to setup and configure VMs.
 This makes it easier for you to create production-like environments on your local machine.

 One of the downsides is that if we have one service to one VM, you may not be able to bring up your entire system on your local machine.

 ### Linux containers